Good Shepherd Ministries

 Avg.
 Compensation $58,916

 |$120k - $160k||0|

 |$80k - $120k||5|

 About Good Shepherd Ministries:

-This charity report is an update that is currently being reviewed by Good Shepherd Ministries.
+This charity report is an update that has been sent to Good Shepherd Ministries for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March